 • I had forgotten about all the cigarette ads the magazine used to carry.
 "There's never a rough puff once you come up to KOOL, with the smooth taste of extra coolness."
 "Tareton smokers would rather fight than switch."
 "Get hold of honest taste ...
 Old Gold."
 "Winston tastes good, like a cigarette should."
 "Salem refreshes naturally."
 And so forth.

 • Some things never change though: General Motors teased everyone at the 1973 Frankfurt Show, by unveiling the mid-engine, Wankel-engined Corvette.
 But, of course, they never built it.
+Hmmmm.
 What else is new?

 • The 1974 Honda Civic was really a small car - only 140 inches long and 1,600 pounds dry.
 But it cost a mere $2,000, had a 50 hp engine, got 30+ mpg and did 0-60 mph in a peppy-for-the-time 14.1 seconds.

 • Perusing the 1972 classified ads at the back of the magazine, I found that one could be the owner of an early-1950s Bentley S-2 Mulliner-bodied Continental coupe for "best offer over $7,500."
 Or a '65 AC Cobra for $9,000.
 Or a '68 Lamborghini Miura for the same.
 Several Mercedes 300SL gullwings were available at prices ranging from $5-12,000.
 A '57 Porsche Speedster could be had for $2,000.
-And, if you had $5,000 to spend, you could be driving a 1938 Talbot-Lago Chausson-bodied three-position drophead coupe!
+And, if you had $5,000 to spend, you could be driving a 1938 Talbot-Lago Chausson-bodied three-position drophead coupe.

 • In 1988, one of R&T's pundits wrote an article about future collectibles and predicted that, by 1998, a 1956-57 Continental Mark II would command sale prices of $200,000.
 He turned out to be optimistic by about $170,000.